IBM/SalesEnablement-SterlingDataExchange-L3/docs/ConfigurationPart2.md

-In this chapter, learn how create a B2Bi partner community, add partners to the community, create a routing template, and routing channels.
+In this chapter, learn how to create a B2Bi partner community, add partners to the community, create a routing template, and create routing channels.

 ## Create a partner community

-1. Return to the OpenShift web console and click on the route link to the IBM Sterling File Gateway user interface (UI): **sterling-fg-b2bi-asi-internal-route-filegateway** application.
+1. Return to the OpenShift web console and click on the route link to the IBM Sterling File Gateway user interface (UI): **sterling-fg-b2bi-asi-internal-route-filegateway**.

 ![](_attachments/OSRoutesFileGateway.png)